RavenPack/r-api/README.md

 Once the status of the request is "completed", the datafile can be downloaded.
 You have to provide a name for the datafile.
-Make sure your extension match the format you requested (csv, xls,...).
+Make sure your extension matches the format you requested (csv, xls,...).
 In particular, if compression was requested, you will be receiving a zip file.

-    # Check availability
+If you try to download the dataset before the request has completed, you will receive an error message: 'The Request status is not complete.'.
+Please wait until the request is completed to perform the download.
+You can use the *RP\_APIWaitForJobCompletion* function to wait until the request is completed.
+The *timeout* parameter specifies the maximum waiting time (in seconds).

+    # Wait until job is completed
-    status = RP_APICheckFileAvailability( APIHandler = APIHandler, token = requestToken$TOKEN )
+    jobStatus = RP_APIWaitForJobCompletion (APIHandler = APIHandler, token = requestToken$TOKEN, timeout = 120)

     # Checking completion
-    if (status$STATUS == "completed") {
+    if (jobStatus$STATUS == "completed") {

-      RP_APIDownloadFile(APIHandler = APIHandler, statusInfo = status, outputFile = 'datafile.zip')
+      RP_APIDownloadFile(APIHandler = APIHandler, statusInfo = jobStatus$STATUSINFO, outputFile = 'datafile.zip')

     }

-If you try to download the dataset before the request has completed, you will receive an error message: 'The Request status is not complete.'.
-Please wait until the request is completed to perform the download.
+### Download a Request when Ready

+It is also possible to automate the download by using the *RP\_APIDownloadFileWhenReady* function.
+This function waits until the file is ready to download.
+You must provide the maximum waiting time (in seconds) using the *timeout* parameter.

+    RP_APIDownloadFileWhenReady(APIHandler = APIHandler, token = requestToken$TOKEN, outputFile = 'datafile.zip', timeout = 120)

 JSON Queries
 ------------